 From humble beginnings training with her father, she has gone on to conquer the world of triathlon.
 Two-time Olympic medalist.
 Multiple-time European Champion.
 Swiss Sportswoman of the Year.
 Her achievements speak for themselves.

-Now, mere months after giving birth to her third child, Nicola is on the verge of qualifying for her fifth Olympic games.
+Now, Nicola is on the verge of qualifying for her fifth Olympic games.

 “I never set out to make a statement or do anything radical,” she says.